Grading For Equity

 Students also have the option of earning 30 Clock Hours.
-(Other known terms include, but are not limited to, Professional Development Hours, Professional Development Points, Continuing Education Units, Professional Development Units or your school districts equivalent language for clock hours earned.)
+Other known terms include, but are not limited to, Professional Development Hours, Professional Development Points, Continuing Education Units, Professional Development Units or your school district's equivalent language for clock hours earned.

 A Certificate of Completion will be provided once coursework is reviewed and graded.

 Note: WA State Educators have the option of earning 30 Clock Hours offered through ESD 112.
 Educator is responsible for the $3 per clock hour fee.
-ESD clock hour claim code will be forwarded to you once the course is complete.
+ESD clock hour claim code will be forwarded to you once the course is completed.

 Online book studies that have not been accessed are refundable within 5 days of purchase date.
 No refund will be issued on any assignment that has been accessed, viewed, or partially completed.
 Online training courses may not be transferred to another student.